Dibeo/weather_app/README.md

    - Component to display current weather.
    - Component to handle city-based search.
 3. Integrating with the weather API.
-4. Handling errors (e.g., city not found or geolocation access denied).
+4. Handling errors (e.g., city not found or geolocation access denied) using SweetAlert2.
-5. Optimizing the user interface.
+5. Optimizing the user interface with Bootstrap and MUI.